-officer if you are a student of a i group.

-Name of organiser / group

-Contact Email

-Contact Telephone Number

-Title of proposed event

-Has there been any controversy attracted by the speaker or topic in the past?

-(It will not necessarily mean to assessment) be cance elled but t the informat ion is impo rtant for our risk

-E vent deta ils

-Date of event

-Expected number of attendees

-Will the event be: Members of a gr Open to the gene [ ; [Invitation of ticket only only

-Please provide a short description of the event • , ,

-Does any of the content include any subject matter relating to: Religion and belief, spiritual belief Yes 🗌 No Political, sensitive of controvers sial lo 🗌

-(if yes, please pass this form to the Ed quality, I nclus ion and Safegu arding Ma nager):

-Information about bout your gues t sp eaker

-Name of Guest Speaker

-Speaker's organisation and other affiliations (including address)

-Please provide weblinks to information about the speaker or their organisation

-·

-Has the speaker attended an event at the College before f so p oleas se provide

-details (when, the topic etc.) Yes No 📙

-Have they spoken at other establishments?
-Yes 🗌 No 🗌
+Name of organiser / group Contact Email Contact Telephone Number Title of proposed event Has there been any controversy attracted by the speaker or topic in the past?
+(It will not necessarily mean that your event will be cancelled but the information is important for or assessment) ur risk Event details Date of event Expected number of attendees Will the event be: Members of a group only Open to the general public Invitation only Ticket only Please provide a short description of the event Does any of the content include any subject matter relating to: Religion and belief, Yes No Sensitive or controversial No Controversial (if yes, please pass this form to the Equality, Inclusion and Safeguarding Manager): Information about your guest speaker Name of Guest Speaker Speaker's organisation and other affiliations (including address) Please provide weblinks to information about the speaker or their organisation Has the speaker attended an event at the College before?
+If so please provide details (when, the topic etc.) Have they spoken at other establishments?
+Yes No

-If the answer to the above quest protest, public order issues, illeg the right to speak been refused? al activities, signif - Yes 🗌 No 🗌 Please give notable details about known security threats, likely purprotest, or risk of illegal or contra blic order difficult cies, any media interest, risk of Yes 🗌 No 🗌 Do you feel there are any circum about potential disturbance, or t unauthorised attendance by the picketed? that it is likely that t the meeting will attract Yes 🗌 No 🗌 Have the resources to be use content been checked as bein Policy?
-Yes 🗌 No 🗌 Mill that he appearance of his are .a.a.2 Ifa. - Will they be accompanied by any please provide their details. yoner ii yes, You have a responsibility to ensu College policy in order to main attendees violate these safe spa Please sign declaring that you ha tain a productive ce principles the e and safe environment for y will be asked to leave the ev debate and ent.
-Name: Sig gned: Job Title: Da nte: For official use by persons who vent to tak e place or for a On the basis of the risks prese nted I have take n an informed judgement to: th the external se external s peaker to go ahead peaker to go ahead unrestricer to go ahead unrestricer to go ahead on the basis o f regulatory - Authorised by (Name): Signed: Job Title: Date:
+If the answer to the above quest protest, public order issues, illegather right to speak been refused? al activities, signif ·- Yes 🗌 No 🗌 Please give notable details about known security threats, likely pul protest, or risk of illegal or contro blic order difficult ies, any media interest, risk of Yes 🗌 No 🗌 Do you feel there are any circum about potential disturbance, or t unauthorised attendance by the picketed? hat it is likely that the meeting will attract Yes 🗌 No 🗌 Have the resources to be used content been checked as bein Policy?
+Yes 🗌 No 🗌 Will they be accompanied by any one?
+If ves please provide their details. one: ii yes, You have a responsibility to ensu College policy in order to main attendees violate these safe spa Please sign declaring that you ha tain a productive ce principles they e and safe environment for y will be asked to leave the ev debate and ent.
+Name: Sig gned: Job Title: Da te: For official use by persons who o approve a request for an e ing speaker vent to tak e place or for a On the basis of the risks preser nted I have take n an informed judgement to: th the external s peaker to go ahead peaker to go ahead unrestricer to go ahead on the basis o f regulatory / steps Authorised by (Name): Signed: Job Title: Date: